• Skip to primary navigation

 Topping:

-• Without tilting or shaking the can, remove the coconut cream from the refrigerator, open the can, and scrape the top creamy part into the bowl of a stand mixer fitted with the paddle attachment.
+• Without tilting or shaking the can, remove the coconut cream from the refrigerator, open the can, and scrape the top creamy part into the bowl of a stand mixer fitted with the whip attachment.
 Add the maple syrup and peppermint extract (a little goes a long way!) and whip until the mixture holds soft peaks.

 • When the pies are firm, remove from the refrigerator, top each with a dollop of cream and handful of chocolate shavings, and serve.